 Year 1

-Samples of both sediments and liquid are taken from salt crystallisation basins in the Sečovlje saltpans.
+Samples of both sediments and liquid were taken from salt crystallisation basins in the Sečovlje saltpans.
 The particular conditions in these ponds: high salt concentrations, exposure to intense light, and regular desiccation, are ideal for well-adapted microorganisms.
-We employ a core sampler to collect the first centimetres of sediment.
+We employed a core sampler to collect the first centimetres of sediment.

-After sampling we will try to prepare axenic cultures of microalgae and/or cyanobacteria and grow them in laboratory conditions.
-Nutrients, salt concentration, light exposure and temperature are all controlled parameters.
-Culture purity will be regularly assessed using optical microscopy and molecular biology approaches, such as DNA electrophoresis and barcoding.
-After identification of the predominant species in laboratory cultures, we will test different growth conditions (temperature, medium) in order to further enrich/purify microalgae cultures.
+After sampling we prepared axenic cultures of microalgae and/or cyanobacteria and grew them under laboratory conditions.
+These included controlled nutrients and salt concentrations, light exposure and stable temperature.
+The purity of the cultures was regularly assessed using microscopy and molecular biology approaches, such as DNA fingerprinting and barcoding.
+After identification of the predominant species in laboratory cultures, we tested different growth conditions (temperature, medium) in order to further enrich/purify microalgae cultures.

-Our studies aim to isolate microalgae of the genus Dunaliella, as well as the cyanobacteria Coleofasciculus chthonoplastes and Spirulina.
-In addition, we envision the possibility of identifying other important organisms such as Chlorella and Nannochloropsis.
+Our studies aimed to isolate microalgae of the genus Dunaliella, as well as the cyanobacteria Coleofasciculus chthonoplastes and Spirulina.
+In addition, we tested the identification of other important organisms such as Chlorella and Nannochloropsis.
 All of these are known to be amenable to large-scale cultivation and to produce valuable bioactive compounds.
-Some of these we will try to purify with the goal of developing the most efficient and environmentally friendly protocols.
+Some of these, we purified with the goal of developing the most efficient and environmentally friendly protocols.

 Year 2

-Sampling will continue in the second year to further expand the microorganisms available for research.
-We will also start growing them at larger scales to discern which growth conditions lead to higher yields.
-At the same time, we will characterise the general biodiversity of microorganisms living in the salt pans by means of DNA analysis from samples collected on Year 1.
-We will make a small scale test, comparing the efficiency and purity of DNA isolation methods.
-Once the best is identified, DNA from sediments and brine will be subjected to shotgun metagenomics library preparation and Illumina sequencing.
-Reads will be taxonomically classified using a variety of bioinformatics approaches.
-We will continue the purification of bioactive compounds assessing their yield and purity.
-We will also check the bioactivity of microorganism extracts in batteries of tests.
+Sampling continued in the second year to further expand the collection of microorganisms available for cultivation.
+We started to grow them at larger scales to discern which growth conditions lead to higher yields.
+At the same time, we characterised the general biodiversity of microorganisms living in the salt pans by means of DNA analysis from samples collected on Year 1.
+We made a small scale test, comparing the efficiency and purity of DNA isolation methods.
+Once the best method was identified, DNA from sediments and brine were subjected to shotgun metagenomics library preparation and Illumina sequencing.
+Reads were taxonomically classified using a variety of bioinformatics approaches.
+We continued with the purification of bioactive compounds assessing their yield and purity.
+We also checked the bioactivity of microorganism extracts in batteries of tests.

 Year 3